• Skip to primary navigation

 • Combine the dry ingredients and stir to combine.

 • Cut biscuits using a round cutter (I used a 2¾" biscuit cutter).
 You can gather the scraps and gently press them together to cut additional biscuits.
-Since the dough is sticky, I found it helpful to dip the cutter in flour before each cut.

 • Place the biscuits on the prepared pan and bake until golden.